Dynamical generation of scalar mass in two Higgs doublet model under Yukawa interactions: Introduction

 There exist other renormalizable vertices to further extend the model \cite{Schwartz:2013pla,Kaku:1993ym,Peskin:1995ev}.
-However, such extensions may not be suitable for investigations using the approach of DSEs due to possible effects of further truncations and ansatz \cite{Roberts:1994dr} in the model.
-An extended model is to be reported somewhere else \cite{Mufti:2022abc} for which another non-perturbative method \cite{Ruthe:2008rut} is employed.
+However, such richer models may require further truncations and ansatz \cite{Roberts:1994dr} for the approach of DSEs.
+As strength of Yukawa vertices to produce dynamical mass is investigated, quartic interactions are not considered at this point.